-A large percentage of the individuals surveyed (51.2 per cent) believed that charging would result in a reduction in the level of congestion.
+A large percentage of the individuals surveyed (51.2%) believed that charging would resultin a reduction in the level of congestion.
 As was pointed out earlier, this is viewed as a major problem within the city and any steps to alleviate it will be surely welcomed.
 The respondents were also asked for their view on the ways in which the revenue generated by these charges could be used, and it was seen that the majority wished for it to be reinvested in initiatives aimed at further reducing congestion.
-For example, 56 and 59 per cent of respondents agreed that the revenue generated should be used to improve public transport and that parking fines should be put in place to further reduce congestion.
-In addition, 46 per cent of respondents believed that the revenues should be used to tackle the environmental pollution created by transport.
+For example, 56% and 59% of respondents agreed that the revenue generated should be used to improve public transport and that parking fines should be put in place to further reduce congestion.
+In addition, 46% of respondents believed that the revenues should be used to tackle

+World Sustainable the environmental pollution created by transport.
 Along with this support for charging facilities, we can see a significant backing for public transport and various public transport initiatives.
-For example, 51.23 per cent of respondents stated that if a public transport system was put in place, they would use it to commute to work.
+For example, 51.23% of respondents stated that if a public transport system was put in place, they would use it to commute to work.

 It was found that the average age of respondents was 30 years of age with the majority of respondents occupying the 25-30 age profile.
-The majority, representing 41.3 per cent of respondents, were the head of the family, with the wife representing 23.08 per cent and oldest sons, daughters and sons representing 12.8, 12.8 and 7.2 per cent, respectively.
-Married individuals represented 64.7 per cent, with 35.3 per cent indicating that they were single.
-University graduates represented 44 per cent of the sample group, followed by those possessing a diploma at 26.5 per cent and those who had gone on to postgraduate level accounting for 20 per cent.
+The majority, representing 41.3% of respondents, were the head of the family, with the wife representing 23.08% and oldest sons, daughters and sons representing 12.8%, 12.8% and 7.2% respectively.
+Married individuals represented 64.7%, with 35.3% indicating that they were single.
+University graduates represented 44% of the sample group, followed by those possessing a diploma at 26.5% and those who had gone on to postgraduate level accounting for 20%.
 The remainder had achieved high school level with only one respondent having ceased education at middle school.
-The most common income level was represented by those earning between 4,000-8,000 SR per month accounting for of 30.7 per cent of respondents, with a further 20.5 per cent occupying both the under 4,000 SR and the 12,001-18,000 SR ranges.
+The most common income level was represented by those earning between SR 4,000-8,000 per month accounting for of 30.7% of respondents, with a further 20.5% occupying both the under SR 4,000 and the SR12,001-18,000 ranges.

 The average number of cars per household was found to be 2.4 cars.
-However when this level of car ownership was compared with the car ownership per wage bracket, the average number of cars per household for those in the under 4,000 SR per month was found to be 2.375 cars, which is in line with the overall average.
-For the 4,001-8,000 SR wage range, the average car per household was found to be 2.83.
-However, the main reason for this group being above average can be put down to the fact that one sustainability household within this range possesses a total of nine cars, which is far above the Travel behaviour general survey group average.
+However when this level of car ownership was compared with the car ownership per wage bracket, the average number of cars per household for those in the under SR 4,000 /month was found to be 2.375cars, which is in line with the overall average.
+For the SR 4,001-8000 wage range, the average car per household was found to be 2.83.
+However, the main reason for this group being above average can be put down to the fact that one household within this range possesses a total of nine cars, which is far above the general survey group average.
 When this respondent was questioned about driving licence prevalence within the household, it was indicated that all individuals within the household did in fact hold a driving licence.
 Unfortunately, this individual neglected to answer the question pertaining to the household size, therefore we cannot use this information to determine how many cars per person are present within this household.
 Overall, the number of cars owned per household was generally on a par or lower than the number of individuals who were capable of driving within the household as a whole.